JGM9/BRIE-DeepSets/README.md

 | **BRIE** | 872,592 | **0.563** | **0.318** | **0.665** |
 | BRIE+DeepSets | 209,472 | _0.549_ | _0.312_ | _0.663_ |

+## Observations

+- **BRIE+DeepSets removes the dependency between model size and the number of users.**
+- Parameter count becomes constant across datasets, enabling scalable deployment.
+- Ranking performance remains consistently competitive across all cities.
+- The performance gap with respect to BRIE is small, while achieving a substantially more scalable architecture.

 ---

-## Observations

-- **BRIE+DeepSets drastically reduces the number of parameters**, especially in large datasets.
-- Despite removing user-ID embeddings, ranking performance remains highly competitive.
-- The performance gap remains consistently small across all cities.
-- The number of parameters in BRIE+DeepSets is independent of the number of users, improving scalability in dynamic environments.

 ## 7. Relationship to BRIE

 This repository is an extension of the original BRIE model, developed in the context of an academic project.